orsenthil/senthil.learntosolveit.com-deploy/posts/2007/02/28/lost-and-found.md

 .. title: Lost and Found
 .. slug: lost-and-found
 .. date: 2007-02-28 08:36:00
-.. tags:
+.. tags: personal, moving, roommate, document
-.. category: General
+.. category: Life
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: Finding a lost gas customer receipt that was crucial for transferring gas connection.

 While shifting my house from Jeevan Bhima Nagar to C.V.Raman, my roomie Marcus ha d emphasized many a times not to loose the Indane Gas Customer Receipt as